indepth-dev/community/files/en-us/tutorials/angular/angular-applications-seo-improvement-with-social-media-customization.md

 # Improving SEO in Angular apps
 Now that we know the three main steps Google uses to position search results, let's see what changes can be done to Angular apps to rank higher.

-First, we run the starter code and use browser’s `View page resource’ option.
+First, we run the starter code and use browser’s `View page resource` option.

 ![4](https://user-images.githubusercontent.com/27064594/156120138-efec0936-16c4-48a0-a6dc-b7ff835561cc.png)